 Due to Iran’s somewhat complicated political situation in the past, entering this truly unique country as a tourist hasn’t always been easy.
 There are still a few challenges to traveling in Iran, such as the strict Islamic law and the massive firewall, but things are slowly changing for the better.
+Even though it may be a challenge to arrange a visa and travel around Iran, this country is worth the effort!

 One of these changes is that the Iranian government has decided to give the country’s tourism a serious facelift by loosening up the visa requirements as of 2016.
 This initiative is part of a grand plan to increase Iran’s current 5 million yearly visitors to a whopping 20 million by 2025.